If you’re like me, your favorite three words when it comes to recipes are: easy, healthy, and delicious.

 HOW TO COOK ASPARAGUS IN THE INSTANT POT

 This recipe is so easy, you’re going to love it!

-After the first time I made asparagus in my instant pot and tasted it – I just knew that it’d be something I’d do all the time from then on out.
-Seriously, it comes out as perfectly cooked asparagus every time.
+After the first time, I made asparagus in the instant pot and tasted it – I just knew that it’d be something I’d do all the time from then on out.
+Seriously, it comes out as perfectly cooked asparagus every single time.

 - Rinse and trim your asparagus.